-Participants in our Single Unit Enrolment (SUE) program are able to audit postgraduate units of study, attending lectures and receiving copies of lecture notes.
-SUE students do not undertake assignments or examinations.
+Participants in our Professional Plus+ program are able to audit postgraduate units of study, attending lectures and receiving copies of lecture notes.
+You do not undertake assignments or examinations.
 Courses are offered by one of two methods, either attendance one night per week for 13 weeks, or by intensive mode.
 Courses offered as intensive units are normally conducted over four or five days.
 Courses are worth 24 MCLE/CPD points unless advertised otherwise.
 Individual units of study within the program may be undertaken by suitably qualified candidates who do not wish to commit to the study of an award course.
 Non-award candidates are students of the University; on satisfactory completion of unit of study requirements, candidates receive an academic transcript showing the details of the unit or units of study undertaken, with results and grades.
 Subject to approval, completed non-award study may be credited to an award course.
 You may undertake units in postgraduate programs in other faculties at the University of Sydney or at other universities subject to approval by the Associate Dean (Postgraduate Coursework) on a cross-institutional basis.
 A formal application, detailing the academic content, attendance and assessment requirements of the unit(s) proposed to be completed should be made to the Law School first before applying to the other faculty or institution.
 If you are from another institution, you can also apply to study units at Sydney Law School upon approval from your home institution and the Law School.

 Available places will be offered to qualified applicants based on merit, according to the following admissions criteria.

 (a) a bachelor’s degree with a minimum credit average from the University of Sydney in commerce, economics, law or other appropriate discipline as determined by the Faculty, or an equivalent qualification; or